Happy Valley Dam: Upgrades

-Between 2002 and 2004, the reservoir underwent a major renovation as part of A$22 million rehabilitation project aimed at enhancing the Reservoir to meet guidelines of best practice for dam management at both international and national levels.
+Between 2002 and 2004, the reservoir underwent a major renovation as part of an rehabilitation project aimed at enhancing the reservoir to meet guidelines of best practice for dam management at both international and national levels.
 The reservoir's earth wall was particularly susceptible to piping failure (a small leak, called a pipe, gets larger until the dam collapses) and the renovations lowered the risk of dam wall failure from 1 in 1,200 to an estimated 1 in 100,000.
 Part of this project included an upgrade of the dam wall designed to also increase flood storage capacity by 165% and reduce the risk of damage in the event of an earthquake.

 With the lowering of the water level during renovations exposing the original Happy Valley township for the first time, archaeologists took the opportunity to excavate the site.
 Despite the township being entirely intact and undamaged when flooded in 1896, very little was found apart from scattered bricks and the foundations of several buildings, of which only the post office was identified.